 At September 25, 2022, we leased and subleased approximately 444 Papa John's restaurant properties to franchisees in the United Kingdom.
 The initial lease terms on the franchised sites in the United Kingdom are generally 15 years.
 The Company has the option to negotiate an extension toward the end of the lease term at the landlord's discretion.
 Rental income, primarily derived from properties leased and subleased to franchisees in the United Kingdom, is recognized on a straight-line basis over the respective operating lease terms.
-We recognized total sublease income of \$3.0 million and \$9.0 million for the three and nine months ended September 25, 2022, respectively, and \$2.9 million and \$9.0 million for the three and nine months ended Consolidated Statements of Operations.
+We recognized total sublease income of \$3.0 million and \$9.0 million for the three and nine months ended September 25, 2022, respectively, and \$2.9 million and \$9.0 million for the three and nine months ended September 26, 2021, respectively, within Other revenues in the Condensed Consolidated Statements of Operations.